-Carved by: Shaun Gardiner of the Te Waipounamu Maori Heritage Centre
+Carved by: Julie Nicoll of the Te Waipounamu Maori Heritage Centre

 This pendant comes in an attractive presentation box, it is hung on a waxed black full adjustable cord, a meaning card and also a unique code which can be entered online so you can view the history and story of this actual piece.